SethSylvester/SpaceWars/Readme.md

 * D - Moving Right
 * Spacebar - Firing the players gun
 * E - Used for selection on the menu

+## Technical Information
+The Game was made entirely singlehandedly using raylib, no artists were assigned on the project however modified assets of tanks were provided and used.
+All animations are programmed in.
+This game was made for a student project requiring demonstration of a graphical test application that could run in a window.

+Credit to Kenney.nl for the tank assets that were modified.